 Selling departments is part of the strategy as well: Agency Evergreen (2000), Broekman Motortransport (2011), Broekman Inland Shipping (2012), Broekman Automotive (2014).

 Over the years, the transformation from shipping agent to supply chain manager has become reality.
 Broekman Logistics is a full service logistics organisation specialising in ocean, road, rail, air and multimodal transport.
 The organisation offers Value Added Logistics and Value Added Services such as warehousing and door-to-door distribution on a worldwide basis.
 Broekman Logistics is particularly strong in processing and storing complex, heavy or dangerous products and transporting them through smart solutions.

 Broekman Logistics sees a bright future ahead.
 Broekman Logistics strives to be a fully-fledged logistics partner with a global reach, by creating sustainable value in the supply network with a personal touch.
 The more complex the logistic needs, the better.
-In 2017, Broekman Logistics employs more than 800 people in the Netherlands, Belgium, the Czech Republic, Poland, India, Singapore and China.
+In 2020, Broekman Logistics now employs around 1000 people in the Netherlands, Belgium, the Czech Republic, Poland, India and China.